quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part15_Summary.md

 #### Comparison-Based Algorithms vs. Hashing

-Background context: Comparison-based algorithms have a theoretical lower complexity limit of \(O(N \log N)\) for sorting and searching tasks.
-However, hashing provides an alternative approach that can achieve linear time complexity (\(O(N)\)) in many cases.
+Background context: Comparison-based algorithms have a theoretical lower complexity limit of $O(N \log N)$ for sorting and searching tasks.
+However, hashing provides an alternative approach that can achieve linear time complexity ($ O(N)$) in many cases.

 :p How does the comparison-based algorithm's complexity compare to non-comparison algorithms like hashing?
 ??x
-Comparison-based algorithms have a theoretical lower complexity limit of \(O(N \log N)\) for sorting and searching tasks.
-However, non-comparison algorithms like hashing can achieve linear time complexity (\(O(N)\)) under certain conditions.
+Comparison-based algorithms have a theoretical lower complexity limit of $O(N \log N)$ for sorting and searching tasks.
+However, non-comparison algorithms like hashing can achieve linear time complexity ($ O(N)$) under certain conditions.

-For example, in spatial hashing, the time complexity for operations is typically \(O(1)\), allowing efficient insertion and lookup.
+For example, in spatial hashing, the time complexity for operations is typically $O(1)$, allowing efficient insertion and lookup.
 This is more favorable than comparison-based methods when dealing with large datasets that need to be processed quickly.

 The key difference lies in how they operate: comparison-based algorithms compare elements to sort or find them, while hashing maps keys directly to positions. x??